-- 6.22.
-The functional testing and integrity testing of complex items, such as control panels containing many different devices, should be performed either on the prototype of the item itself or on individual devices with the seismic test input scaled to allow for the location and attachment of the device within the item or on the item (via the in-cabinet transfer function). - 6.23.
-Qualification by testing should account for ageing effects which may cause deterioration or alter the dynamic characteristics of the item during its service life. - 6.24.
-A technical specification for qualification tests should be developed.
-The following should be considered in the test specification (if not already covered in an applicable seismic qualification standard): - Applicable seismic test standards - Acceptance criteria - Input motions; - Functional requirements - Boundary (support) conditions; - Number of repetitions of testing or cycles of loading per test - Environmental conditions (e.g. pressure and temperature); - Operational conditions, if functional capability has to be assessed. - 6.25.
-Qualification tests should include: - a) Functional tests intended to verify the performance of the required safety function of the component; - b) Integrity tests aimed at proving the mechanical strength of the component; - c) When reduced scale testing is performed, the setting of similarity criteria associated with indirect methods of seismic qualification should be considered. - 6.26.
+6.22.
+The functional testing and integrity testing of complex items, such as control panels containing many different devices, should be performed either on the prototype of the item itself or on individual devices with the seismic test input scaled to allow for the location and attachment of the device within the item or on the item (via the in-cabinet transfer function).

+6.23.
+Qualification by testing should account for ageing effects which may cause deterioration or alter the dynamic characteristics of the item during its service life.

+6.24.
+Seismic tests conducted by a competent testing organization may be performed on the item itself or on a full scale model or, where appropriate, on reduced scale models.
+For qualification purposes, the component itself or a full scale model should be tested without any simplification.
+However, if there is no other practical alternative, a properly justified use of a reduced scale model may be permitted for qualification purposes.

+6.25.6.24.
+A technical specification for each-qualification tests should be developed.
+The following should be considered in the test technical-specification (if not already covered in an applicable seismic qualification standard):

+- -\\\Applicable seismic test standards

+- Acceptance criteria

+- Input motions;

+- Functional requirements

+- Boundary (support) conditions;

+- Number of repetitions of testing or cycles of loading per test

+- Environmental conditions (e.g. pressure and temperature);

+- Operational conditions, if functional capability has to be assessed.

+6.26.6.25.
+Qualification tests should include:

+- a) Functional tests intended to verify the performance of the required safety function of the Formatted: Add space between paragraphs of the same component; - b) Integrity tests aimed at proving the mechanical strength of the component; - c) When reduced scale testing is performed, the setting of similarity criteria associated with indirect methods of seismic qualification should be considered.

+6.27.6.26.
 The test results should be documented in the test report.
-The format and content of the test report should be provided in the test specification.
+The format and content of the test report should be provided in the test technical specification.